Steins;Gate: Alternate endings

+Production

 Development

 Steins;Gate is the second collaborative work between 5pb. and Nitroplus after Chaos;Head.
-The game was created with the concept of "99% science (reality) and 1% fantasy" in mind.
+The game was created with the concept of "99% science and 1% fantasy" in mind.
 The planning for Steins;Gate was headed by Chiyomaru Shikura of 5pb.
-The characters were designed by Ryohei Fuke, also known as 'Huke' (known as one of the illustrators of Metal Gear series, and the creator of Black Rock Shooter franchise) whereas the gadgets were designed by Sh@rp.
+The characters were designed by Ryohei Fuke, also known as 'Huke' (one of the illustrators of the Metal Gear series, and the creator of the Black Rock Shooter franchise) whereas the gadgets were designed by Sh@rp.
 Naotaka Hayashi of 5pb. wrote the scenario with assistance from Vio Shimokura of Nitroplus.
 Tatsuya Matsuhara from 5pb. was the producer and Tosō Pehara from Nitroplus was the art director.
 The music was composed by Takeshi Abo of 5pb. and Toshimichi Isoe of Zizz Studio.
 Shikura, Hayashi, Matsuhara, Abo, and Isoe had all previously worked on Chaos;Head.
 The title "Steins;Gate" had no specific meaning, being coined from the German word "Stein" meaning stone, and tying in with famous physicist Albert Einstein.
+Matsuhara, who came up with the concept of the phone trigger system, stated that he initially wanted to incorporate the player's own mobile phone into the system.
+However, the idea was abandoned due to concerns that it might clash with Japan's privacy laws.
+When asked if the phone trigger system would be used in a possible sequel to the game, Hayashi stated that he hoped this would not be the case and recalled saying "who thought of this system!" while writing the contents of the text messages.
+While Shikura did not directly contribute to the script itself, Hayashi stated that Shikura helped with the overall plot and provided assistance with the second half of the story.
+In particular, Shikura helped a lot with the time-traveling aspects of the story.
+Hayashi stated that while he did not want the script to repeat the same text over and over again, it was ultimately unavoidable due to the player having to travel back in time so he tried to emphasize the overall tempo of the plot's development and how the plot unfolded.
+With regards to the theme of time traveling, Hayashi had felt that it seemed like an overdone topic and expressed concern over it when he first heard the idea from Shikura.